| This DVD features seven historic and interesting films from TWA, American Airlines, United Airlines, T.A.T. Maddux Airlines and Pan American.

 Routes of American Airlines (circa 1970s)

 A unique American Airlines film that helps to introduce us to interesting spots along their routes.
-We get a close look at Greenfield Village near Detroit with all of its cultural and transportation items, including the Suwanee paddlewheel steamboat.
-Next stop is in San Antonio, Texas where we get a close look at the Alamo, then off to Mystic Seaport in Connecticut where we are taken on a maritime tour of the collections.
+We get a close look at Greenfield Village near Detroit, including the Suwanee paddlewheel steamboat.
+Next stop is in San Antonio, Texas where we get a close look at the Alamo, then off to Mystic Seaport in Connecticut.
 Runtime is 11 minutes .

 Coast to Coast in 48 Hours (1928-1929)